Table of Contents

 After Six Weeks of Pregnancy

 After around a month and a half (six weeks), it is expected that you start noticing your bitch gain weight.
 This is the perfect time to increase her food.
+So adjust feeding speeds on your automatic dog feeder if you’re not at home.
 Keep in mind that it’s bad for a dog to be stout when she goes into labor.
 Try feeding her with smaller meals as opposed to larger meals.
 This is because as the puppies increase in size they will press on her organs and hence, will prevent her from eating much at once.

 During The Last Three Weeks of Pregnancy

 During this period, it is recommended that the pregnant dog is isolated from other dogs for the last three weeks of pregnancy.
 Also, make sure to switch her feed over to a high-quality puppy kibble during this period.
 This puppy nibble has enough protein content to help the mother stay fit as a fiddle for nursing the puppies.
 This is needed because at this time, the puppies are growing at an incredible rate which will eventually drain her metabolic system.
 So make sure you provide quality protein foods to keep her in a healthy weight range.

 It is very important to feed your dog a high-quality food.
 A pregnant dog should eat foods that contain high protein and essential fats.
 Don’t risk your dogs’ life with cheap dog foods; buy quality dog food from big brands that manufacture dogs’ food.

 In addition to that, make sure there are enough provisions for fresh water during the pregnancy period.
 Like we stated earlier, it is only natural for the morning sickness to occur yet, she should be hydrating efficiently during this period.
 If there are any signs that she appears in discomfort, or that she is not drinking enough water, make sure she gets checked by a veterinarian doctor.